Hurricane Sandy: Relief efforts

 Several media organizations contributed to the immediate relief effort: Disney–ABC Television Group held a "Day of Giving" on Monday, November 5, raising $17 million on their television stations for the American Red Cross and NBC raised $23 million during their Hurricane Sandy: Coming Together telethon the same day.
 On October 31, 2012, News Corporation donated $1 million to relief efforts in the New York metropolitan area.
 As of December 2013, the NGO Hurricane Sandy New Jersey Relief Fund had distributed much of the funding raised in New Jersey.

 On November 6, the United Nations and World Food Programme promised humanitarian aid to at least 500,000 people in Santiago de Cuba.

 On December 12, 2012, the 12-12-12: The Concert for Sandy Relief took place at Madison Square Garden in New York City.
 Various television channels in the United States and internationally aired the four-hour concert which was expected to reach over 1 billion people worldwide, featuring many famous performers including Bon Jovi, Eric Clapton, Dave Grohl, Billy Joel, and Alicia Keys.
 Web sites including Fuse.tv, MTV.com, YouTube, and the sites of AOL and Yahoo! planned to stream the performance.

+The U.S. Government mobilized several agencies and departments to mitigate the effects of the Hurricane in the most afflicted areas.
+The response to the storm on the part of the government was of particular urgency owing to the possible fallout of a poor response on the part of the Obama administration during the upcoming U.S. presidential elections.
+These sentiments were characterized in the President's speech in the days following the impact, stating the government's response was "not going to tolerate any red tape.
+We're not going to tolerate any bureaucracy".

+Anticipating the destruction of the Atlantic storm, states on the U.S. East Coast, especially in heavily populated regions like in the New York metropolitan area, began to prepare.
+As the tropical depression strengthened to a hurricane, the Department of Defense formed Joint Task Force Sandy on October 22, 2012.
+Gathering humanitarian supplies and disaster recovery equipment, the DOD prepared to carry out DSCA (Defense Support of Civil Authorities) operations across the eastern seaboard.
+In the aftermath of the calamity, thousands of military personnel provided vital assistance to affected communities.
+On the first night of the aftermath, 12,000 National Guard members across the East Coast worked to assuage the destruction.
+President Obama mandated the Defense Logistics Agency to supply over 5 million gallons Department of Energy-owned ultra-low sulfur diesel.